 My mother sailed with us until she passed, my father at 85 just completed his 60th Chicago Mackinac race, my sister and I sailed 37 and 38 Chicago Mackinac races respectively together with our father.
 My brother?
 The sailing bug didn’t bite him.
 We have our theories why.
 He’ll come down once a year to watch the air show or fireworks show, but that’s about it.

 My sister still sails, as well as her son and daughter.
 She married a man who grew up on a farm, the sailing bug didn’t bite him.

 But sailing did keep our family together.
-Nicholas Hayes research is spot on.
-Get a sailboat, involve your family, go seek your own adventures.
-Your kids will have to "unplug" from the internet, but somehow they will survive it, just like we all did as kids before Al Gore invented the internet. ;-)
+Nicholas Hayes research is spot on, and get his book “Saving Sailing”.
+Get a sailboat, involve your family, and go seek your own adventures.
+Your kids will have to “unplug” from the internet, but somehow they will survive it, just like we all did as kids before Al Gore invented the internet. 😉

 Type your email address in the box and click the “create subscription” button.
 My list is completely spam free, and you can opt out at any time.